- Oral Pills

 Hormone Bearing IUCD

-It contains a hormone progestin and is utilized for therapeutic purpose.
+It contains the hormone progestin and is utilized for therapeutic purposes.
 Contraceptive effect is an added advantage of this IUCD.
-Read more..
+Click here to read more.